 Despite what you see in the magazines (or Instagram), most of the built environment consists of unexceptional buildings.
 That is to say, if you were to gather every building in the world and organize them from the most unoriginal to the most unique, you’d have a lot of buildings down the ‘unoriginal’ end (mountains of McMansions, gas stations, and apartment buildings).
 But you’d have only a handful of projects down the ‘unique’ end (things like Frank Gehry’s Guggenheim Bilbao and Antoni Gaudí’s Sagrada Família).
 Of course, the unique buildings garner the most attention, occupying an outsized place in the media and our minds.
 But they’re not the most common.
 In reality, architecture follows a long-tail distribution – there are tons of unoriginal buildings and just a few truly unique ones.

 In the early 2000s, around the time Chris Anderson popularized the term ‘long tail’ in a book and article of the same name, the frontier of CAD was the unique end of the distribution.
 At that time, most CAD software could handle regular, orthogonal projects.
 But if you were to throw in a slanted wall or a doubly curved surface, the programs would inevitably fail.
 To get around these limitations, designers needed to get creative.
 Only elite architects, like Frank Gehry, could pull off these technological feats.
 Everyone was aware of how improbable these projects were.
-It became a game of one-upmanship where designers flaunted their technical dexterity through evermore tricky designs.
+Some jumped at the challenge, sparking a game of one-upmanship where designers flaunted their technical dexterity through evermore tricky designs.
 This launched a strange period of architecture where the criteria for good design were generally: the harder a building was to model in CAD, the harder it was to construct, the more unique it was, the better.

 During this time, many of the industry’s best and brightest worked to push the boundaries of what was computationally possible, helping realize buildings that were right at the end of the long tail.
 I graduated architecture school around this period, and while I wouldn’t include myself in the best and brightest, I was definitely swept away by them.
 All around me, people were pouring their efforts into parametric models and optimization techniques that didn’t necessarily enable better buildings, just more difficult ones.
 Parametric tools like Generative Components and Grasshopper become popular, not because of how well they did the regular stuff, the vertical walls present in 99% of projects, but rather their ability to do the unique stuff.
 CAD companies took note.
 They released updates that allowed their software to stretch further and further down the uniqueness spectrum.